Barney Circle: Education

-Governance and Administrative Divisions
+Governance

-Barney Circle located within Ward 6.
+Barney Circle is located within Ward 6.
 Charles Allen has represented the neighborhood on the Council of the District of Columbia since January 2015.

 The heart of the community is located within Advisory Neighborhood Commission (ANC) 6B.
 The core of Barney Circle is zoned in ANC 6B09, and may extend into 6B06, 6B07, 6B08, 6B10, and 7F07.

 Culture

 The Congressional Cemetery was created in 1807 holds the remains of Elbridge Gerry, a signer of the Declaration of Independence and former Vice President, Civil War photographer Mathew Brady, the "March King" John Philip Sousa, the former FBI Director, among other famous notables.
 The revival of the Congressional Cemetery in the early 2000s helped rejuvenate the neighborhood.
 The Association for the Preservation of Historic Congressional Cemetery manages the cemetery's K9 program, a program that allows 770 dogs the privilege to roam freely over the 35-acre property, as well as the "Rest in Bees" honey and "Notes from the Crypt" chamber music concerts.
 The cemetery also hosts film screenings and weddings.

 The announcement to build Nationals Park in September 2014 in Navy Yard - a thirty-five minute walk from the core of Barney Circle - catalyzed further development in the neighborhood like Trusty's Full-Serve bar.
-Trusty's has functioned as neighborhood tavern that has operated in Barney Circle since 2005 with a clientele who avidly support the Washington Nationals and DC United.
+Trusty's has functioned as neighborhood tavern that has operated in Barney Circle since 2005 with a clientele who avidly support the Washington Nationals and D.C.
+United.
 Wisdom, a gin parlor, opened in 2008 is known for its luxe cocktails and large selection of absinthe.
 The completion of the pedestrian bridge northwest of the Sousa bridge connected the neighborhood to The Wharf via the Anacostia Riverwalk Trail in the second decade of the 21st century.

 Barney Circle has three additional common green spaces where residents walk their dogs, practice guerilla gardening, and other beautification efforts: Dennis Dolinger Memorial Park, Commodore Barney Circle itself, and the Pennsylvania Avenue SE median.

 Neighborhood Restaurant Group is planning to open a "culinary clubhouse", branded as "The Roost" in 2020 that will accommodate over 400 seats.
 The Roost will include a sundae and frozen shop, "retro German health food", a taco stand, a beer bar, and a cocktail bar that will specialize in cocktails with a low alcohol percentage.

 Hill Rag, a monthly community newspaper "of record", has reported on developments in and around Barney Circle since 1976.

 The Seafarers Yacht Club of Washington, DC, was established in 1945 south of the Congressional Cemetery.
 It is, by some assessments, the oldest African American boat club on the East Coast.

 Transit and transportation

-Barney circle is accessible via metro, express bus lines, highways, and Capital Bikeshare dock.
+Barney Circle is accessible via metro, express bus lines, highways, and Capital Bikeshare dock.
 The neighborhood is served by Potomac Avenue station and Stadium–Armory station and the 36 Pennsylvania Avenue busline.

 The John Philip Sousa Bridge was completed in 1942 and is named after the famed composer and DC native, who had died in 1933.